 - A distinct type of storage medium.
 Any data stored in the cloud is independent of data stored on local disks or the local network.
 This makes it easy to maintain at least two independent storage media.

 - Easy offsite storage.
 If your production data is in a local data center, the cloud is an easy way to create an offsite storage solution.
-Or, if your production data lives natively in the cloud, you can easily use geo-replication to store a second copy of that data in another cloud region, which satisfies the offsite storage requirement of 3-2-1 backup.
+Or, if your production data lives natively in the cloud, you can easily use geo-replication to store a second copy of that data in another cloud region, which satisfies the offsite storage requirement of 3-2-1 backup rule.

 In each of these ways, cloud storage helps meet the different parts of the 3-2-1 backup rule.